Fencing Your Yard

 Stockade Wood Fence

-• GRRMF recommends fences at least 6 feet high, as some goldens are escape artists and can easily scale shorter fences.
+• GRRMF recommends the minimum fence height allowed is at least 4 feet, as some goldens are escape artists and can easily scale shorter fences.

-• Make sure the wood is sturdy and there are no loose slats, gaps or holes that your dog could shimmy under or push through.
+• Make sure the wood is sturdy and there are no loose slats, gaps, rotten boards or holes that your dog could push through.

 • Regularly inspect wood fences to keep on top of any repairs that may be needed.

-• Secure gates with sturdy latches and a lock on the INSIDE of the gate are very important.
+• Secure gates with sturdy latches and a lock on the INSIDE of the gate.
+This will keep anyone from opening the gate from the outside, which is very important.

 • It is always best to supervise your dog while outside, because most dogs dig and are capable of digging under any fence and in record time.